gaigenticai/escrowgrid/.qoder/repowiki/en/content/Architecture/Backend Architecture/Infrastructure Services/Metrics Collection.md

 ### Metrics API Endpoint
 The `/metrics` endpoint provides controlled access to aggregated metrics data, protected by root-level authentication to prevent unauthorized access to operational data.

+### Prometheus Endpoint
+The new `/metrics/prometheus` endpoint exposes metrics in standard Prometheus text format, enabling seamless integration with Prometheus monitoring systems.
+This endpoint is controlled by the METRICS_ENABLED environment variable and requires root-level authentication.

 ### Authentication Integration
 Metrics access is restricted to root-level users, ensuring sensitive operational data remains protected while still being accessible for authorized monitoring activities.